 The sleeper sharks in Australia illustrate how sharks help the ecosystem by preventing uncontrolled predation.
 Sleeper sharks in this area prey on harbor seals.
 On the other hand, harbor seals have two chief prey species; the walleye pollock and the Pacific herring.

-However, harbor seals prefer the Pollock more to the herring, so they usually flock to the deeper waters where the Pollock are found.
-But unfortunately for them, sharks also prefer the deeper waters.
+However, harbor seals prefer the Pollock more to the herring, so they usually flock to the deeper waters where the Pollock is found.
+But unfortunately for them, sharks also prefer deeper waters.

 The sharks usually intimidate the seals away from the deeper waters preventing them from over-eating pollocks.
 If the sharks are removed, the seals may hunt the Pollock to extinction.
 This clearly answers the question; why are sharks important to the ocean ecosystem.